- Current students

 Study production design and management at Unitec and you’ll be working behind the scenes with your tutors and guest lecturers to bring each production to life.
 Our courses are designed to be collaborative and interactive – working alongside student and professional actors, directors, dancers, musicians and writers to give you hands on experience and valuable professional connections.

-You can choose a specialty in: clothing design, stage management, or set and props.
+You can choose a specialty in: costume design or stage management.
 Your skills will translate across stage, screen, television and even through to events, staging and industrial applications.

 Our industry partners keep our programs current and relevant, using specialist knowledge for production workshops as well as custom designed short courses.
 Many of our projects are integral parts of current professional productions as well as internship opportunities at leading theatre companies.

 Programmes and study path